 The image I’m using as my avatar is that of a stamp released by the UK in 2012 as part of a Great British Fashion issue.
 This particular stamp features a harlequin dress designed by Vivienne Westwood in 1993 – not exactly punk in itself, but the Dame was instrumental in popularising punk fashion back when it was a thing, working with Malcolm McLaren to outfit the Sex Pistols and all that.
 Her ethos of using shock to stick a spoke in the system might be something to which this blog can aspire.
 Here’s the full set:

-What a coincidence, Punk is wearing that little black Alexander McQueen number at her desk as she types.
+What a coincidence!
+I’m wearing that little black Alexander McQueen number at my desk as I type.

 Every year, Australia Post announces a new set of apparent ‘Legends’ to be featured on a stamp issue.
 I’ll have more to say on that in due course, but in 2005, six fashion designers were featured.
 Let’s compare the issue above with AP’s issue.